Makeup Artist Gucci Westman on Glowy Skin, Sourdough, and Butt-Flattering Jeans

 I eat the same things most days.
 For breakfast, I have a slice of bread (my sister-in-law made a gluten-free sourdough starter—it’s the gift that keeps on giving) with almond butter (the cold-pressed, chunky one from the brand Rejuvenative Foods is delicious) and a tiny bit of honey.
 Or I have avocado, cucumber, and olive oil on the bread.
 I make my own almond milk and mix it with a double shot of espresso, ice, and a little honey.
 And maybe some blueberries—I looove blueberries.

 For lunch, I like a lentil situation, like lentil salad with lentil-sesame crackers.
-My brother is staying with us right now, and he’s a chef (his Insta is @uncle_niks_eats).
-He makes delicious clean food for dinner: incredible fish tacos, halibut with dill-yogurt sauce, gluten-free lobster pasta.
+When my brother comes and stays with us, he makes delicious clean food for dinner: incredible fish tacos, halibut with dill-yogurt sauce, gluten-free lobster pasta.
 I try to be gluten-free, but of course if there’s an excellent loaf of bread with olive oil, I crush that with a glass of wine and some Parmesan.
 I’m not a big sugar person—I’d rather have savory—but I have some dark chocolate when I’m fading from doing Zooms all day.
 The brand Lily’s makes amazing chocolate that’s sweetened with stevia but doesn’t even taste like stevia.

 A Once-a-Year Cleanse